Skip to content

 Political Psychology Quarterly, 2022

-Conclusion: Military service acts as a “trust shortcut” for low-information voters.
+Conclusion: Military service acts as a “trust shortcut” for voters with limited information about candidates.

 — Dr. Sarah Chen, Stanford Political Science